jomjol/AI-on-the-edge-device-docs/docs/Configuration-Parameter-Details.md

 DataLogRetentionInDays = 3
 ```

-This paragraph is used to control the logging of the result data to a spectific folder of SD-Card -> \log\data\...
+This paragraph is used to control the logging of the result data to a spectific folder of SD-Card -> \log\data\data_YYYY-MM-DD.csv

 | Parameter              | Meaning                                                  | Options/Examples                                   |
 | ---------------------- | -------------------------------------------------------- | -------------------------------------------------- |